 An AO CM should support LEDs which have three states: 1) unlit, 2) flash, 3) lit solid and 2 colors for DS, US: 1) green (non-bonded channels), 2) blue (bonded channels)

 Labels

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices.